Olympic National Park – Weather, Lodging, Map, News

 Map: Geographical Location

 Olympic National Park map is located 1703 miles away from the Sequim and 47.5 miles from Port Townsend.
-In case you are coming from Forks or Neah Bay, you need to cover 56.5 miles and 70.6 miles, respectively.
+If you are coming from Forks or Neah Bay, you need to cover 56.5 miles and 70.6 miles, respectively.

 And lastly, a 1 hour and 43 minutes drive will take you to this place from Hoodsport, which is 83.6 miles away.